 Who are kept by the power of God through faith unto salvation ready to be revealed in the last time (1 Peter 1:4-5).

 First of all the word "kept" means "to guard or protect".
 By "the power of God" we are protected!
 How then?
 By faith!
 Peter placed the condition of having faith on making it to heaven.
 What kind of faith in God can we possibly have if we return to sin and live like the devil?
 Faith in God means being obedient, not disobedient.
-If we want to go to heaven, we must be born again and live a repentant lifestyle.
+If we want to go to heaven, we must be born again and then lead and live a repentant lifestyle.

 It doesn't take many scriptures and much commentary to teach the exact opposite doctrine of once saved always saved is the truth.